 My Thoughts On The BMW iX3….

-In BMW’s own words the iX is the size of an X5, why they have then called it just the iX instead of the iX5 to indicate its size compared to the iX3 I have no idea.
-There is no price stated as yet, but its expected to have a starting price of around £80,000.
-We also don’t know any specs on the battery, range or towing capacity, but I’ll be writing a separate article the iX when those details become available.
+In BMW’s own words the iX is the size of an X5, then why have they called it just the iX instead of the iX5 to indicate its size compared to the iX3 I have no idea.
+You can read more about the iX in my linked article.